gardener/gardener/docs/concepts/controller-manager.md

+---
+title: Controller Manager
+description: Understand where the gardener-controller-manager runs and its functionalities
+---

 # Gardener Controller Manager

 The `gardener-controller-manager` (often refered to as "GCM") is a component that runs next to the Gardener API server, similar to the Kubernetes Controller Manager.